 This post includes affiliate links to products we think you will love.
-Purchasing through our links does not increase your cost.
-Thank you for supporting our small business!

 We love car travel with our dogs, whether it’s on vacation, a doggie day trip or just to the bank’s drive-through window.
 But safety has to take priority on every trip, no matter how short.
 Here’s a list of seven deadly sins that you need to make sure you and your dog never commit: